MaxineHelsel/TerraQuest/README.md

 - macOS

-macOS comes last, because i have to switch to a different system and pull the already pushed version, compile for mac os, then re push.
+macOS comes last, because i have to switch to a different system and pull the already pushed version, compile for mac os, test, then re push.

 # ChangeLog

+## Alpha Version 20

+### Containers

+Containers allow you to store items outside of your inventory, such as in a chest.
+Items on the ground such as fallen wood will be in a special ground item container that dissapears when empty

+### New Items

+- Ground item and Chest have functionality now

+- Raw wood, a crafting ingredient (crafting does not exist yet

+## Alpha Version 19

+### Better Inventory Management

+- Enter, select a stack of items and press enter again to swap them to a different inventory slot

+- Backslash, split a stack in half

+### Item stacking

+You can now stack certain items up to 100 in a stack

+### Other Notable Changes

+- Placing a tile where a tile already exists will no longer replace the existing tile

 ## Alpha Version 18

 ### Day/Night Cycle

-The game will now cycle between day and night, 1 full day / night cycle is 24 minutes. this cycle is saved witht the map in the manifest file
+The game will now cycle between day and night, 1 full day / night cycle is 24 minutes. this cycle is saved with the map in the manifest file

 ### Infinate Worlds